iScreaMan23/SMM2JamWebSite/README.md

 # Super Mario Maker 2 Jam Website
-This Repo includes the HTML and CSS files for the SMM2 Jam Website.
-They include:
+This repo is for a web based front end for a SMM2 level design contest.
+Figuring out wtf I'm doing is an ongoing process that went through several phases:
+1. Hand coding html and css for each element
+2. Writing Java to generate those files
+3. Using Handlebars + javascript for templating.

+The completed website will contain html and css for the following:

-1. Navigation Banner (Prototyping)
+1. Navigation Banner
-2. Level Submission Form (To Be Completed)
+2. Level Submission Form
-3. Screener Panel (To Be Completed)
+3. Screener Panel
-4. Judging Panel (To Be Completed)
+4. Judging Panel
-5. Main Page (To Be Completed)
+5. Main Page